Lykkehjulet: Unique to the Danish version

 The letters on the puzzleboard were the traditional trilon shape for the first twelve years of the program.
-In 2001, the puzzleboard was changed to an electronic form.
-The bell indicating a correct letter had a high D-note pitch to it (similar to the sound effect used on the American version when a bonus envelope is taken), while the horn for a wrong guess or a Tabt Tur (Lose A Turn) was borrowed from the US version of The Price is Right, and a downward whistle for "Fallit" (bankrupt) making a player lose all of their money and losing their turn.
+The bell indicating a correct letter had a high D-note pitch to it (similar to the sound effect used on the American version when a bonus envelope is taken), while the horn for a wrong guess or a Tabt Tur (Lose a Turn) was borrowed from the American version of The Price Is Right, and a downward whistle for "Fallit" (bankrupt) making a player lose all of their money and losing their turn.

 2001 was also the first and only year the show introduced a video wall behind the contestants, but at that point, the puzzleboard still used trilons.

 2018 revival

 In October 2018, the series returned on TV2.
 The set, though modernized and simplified, has a look that is somewhat reminiscent of the original 1988 set.
 The original theme and several of the original sound effects are also used, some of them with a few touch-ups.
 Interestingly, the puzzle board uses the same dimensions as the original puzzle board rather than the current American dimension, although it is now electronic.
 It was hosted by Mikkel Kryger and co-hosted by Stephania Potalivo.

 The format is also similar to the original version.
 Vowels still cost KR500 and the shopping format has also returned.
 KR1,500 is the top value in Round 1, KR2,500 in Round 2, and Kr5,000 in Round 3.
 Another KR5,000 space is added in Round 4.
 A Gevinst token (represented by a picture of a star) is added in Round 2.
 The biggest difference from the original version, however, is that every round starts with the winner of the previous round, exactly like on all three of the American pilots.